 Every smartphone owner’s worst nightmare is trying to fire up your phone and finding that nothing happens.
+Your phone won’t turn on.
 A black screen with no sign of life spells disaster.

 What are the reasons your Android phone or tablet might not turn on?
 Let’s have a look at some causes and solutions.

 As is frequently the case, the most obvious cause is usually the correct one.